Bible Meaning: Weighing place, the fire of infamy I shall be weighed

 Baldness is come upon Gaza: Ashkelon is cut off with the remnant of their valley: how long wilt thou cut thyself?

-How can it be quiet, seeing the LORD hath given it a charge against Ashkelon, and against the sea shore? there hath he appointed it.
+O thou sword of the Lord, how long will it be ere thou be quiet? put up thyself into thy scabbard, rest, and be still.
+How can it be quiet, seeing the Lord hath given it a charge against Ashkelon, and against the sea shore? there hath he appointed it.

 For Gaza shall be forsaken, and Ashkelon a desolation: they shall drive out Ashdod at the noon day, and Ekron shall be rooted up . . .

-Ashkelon shall see it, and fear: Gaza also shall see it, and be very sorrowful, and Ekron: for her expectation shall be ashamed: and the king shall perish from Gaza, and Ashkelon shall not be inhabited.
+Ashkelon shall see it, and fear: Gaza also shall see it, and be very sorrowful, and Ekron: for her expectation shall be ashamed: and the king shall perish from Gaza . . .